commit-ai/ghcp-sport-app-workshop/README.md

    - Open the http://localhost:3000/players-info and see the results, refactor the code if needed.

-10. Add a Press conferences summarization feature using Azure OpenAI GPT-4o model, your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
+10. **Add a Press conferences summarization feature using Azure OpenAI GPT-4o model** Your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
    - Open /src/app/api/summarize/route.ts file
    - You have a boilerplate for POST request
      - The request need to receives a transcription from the request